Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

 ### 5. Bugs & Problems

+Two Core Issues were found during Testing:
-During testing it was found that Webhook handler response fails even though order is processed and appears in both Stripe developer portal and in Admin displaying a 400 error.
+* During testing it was found that Webhook handler response fails even though order is processed and appears in both Stripe developer portal and in Admin displaying a 400 error.
+Due to this error, an order confirmation email is also not sent out.
 Due to time restraints, I was not able to investigate deeper.
+* It was also found that the first name and last name fields are not updated and saved in the my profile section once a user has filled in all their details and gone through the checkout process with the save info checkbox ticked.
+Various attempts were made to troubleshoot the issue but every time an attempt was made it resulted in Attribute Errors.
+Due to time restraints, I was not able to investigate deeper on this issue either, but I realize it could be fixed perhaps by changing the first_name & last_name fields to full_name as it is shown in the tutorials in the models.py, views.py and forms.py under checkout.

 ---